 Such targeted killings are normally carried out in the dead of night by men on motorbikes, and nobody claims responsibility.

 Activists and the UN repeatedly blame "militias".

-Authorities have consistently failed to publicly identify or charge the perpetrators of these killings.
+Authorities have consistently failed to identify the perpetrators of these political killings.

 Prime Minister Mustafa al-Kadhemi took office a year ago, vowing to rein in rogue factions, fight corruption and roll out long-awaited reforms after years of war and insurgency.

-Pro-Iran groups view Kadhemi as being too close to Washington while protesters believe he has failed to deliver on his promises.
+Pro-Iran groups view the premier as being too close to Washington and protesters believe he has failed to deliver on his promises.

-Wazni had himself had challenged the premier in a Facebook post in February, asking: "Do you know what is going on?
-You know that they kidnap and kill -- or you live in another country?"
+Wazni had himself challenged Kadhemi in a Facebook post in February, asking rhetorically: 'Do you know what is going on?
+You know that they kidnap and kill or you live in another country?'